C.D. Municipal Limeño

 Club Deportivo Municipal Limeño is a professional Salvadoran football club based in Santa Rosa de Lima, La Unión, El Salvador.
 Their home stadium is Estadio Jose Ramon Flores, with a capacity of 5,000.

-Limeño have won five Segunda División titles.
-Municipal Limeño have lost two Primera División finals in 1999 and 2001.
+Limeño has won five Segunda División titles and has been Primera División runner-up three times.

 History

 The club was founded on 11 September 1949 and started and continues to be based in the town of Santa Rosa de Lima in the department of La Union.

 The club began playing in the second division and spent almost twenty years there until in 1971 Municipal Limeño got promoted to the top flight at the expense of UCA.

 First tenure in the first division (1972–1975)

 Municipal Limeño campaign of the 1972 season was exceptional one for a newly promoted team with them coming in sixth place with sixteen points their team was led strongly by the Guatemalan Tomas Gambo, who scored five goals (the team leading goalscorer) and enabled the club to qualify to the semi-final group.
 However their experience was an unhappy one with the team losing all their games and bowing out of championship contention.

 Limeño 1973 and 1974 season were unhappy campaign with the team struggling and finishing in the relegation group, however both time the team managed to survive relegation at the expense of Excelsior and Sonsonate.

 But after several near relegation, Municipal Limeño finally were relegated in the 1975 season after only earning 16 points from 33 games.
 The club were forced to play a promotion-relegation battle against Once Municipal in which the team lost and were relegated to the second division along with Juventud Olímpico.